Shakespeare In Love, 1998

 The interior of the church, in which Shakespeare begs forgiveness after hearing about the murder of Kit Marlowe (Rupert Everett), is the Priory Church of St Bartholomew The Great,a tiny church – repository of the bones of St Rahere – tucked away behind Smithfield, London EC1.

 You probably recognise this as ‘Nottingham Cathedral’ in the Kevin Costner romp Robin Hood, Prince of Thieves, as the site of Mary Queen of Scots’ execution in Elizabeth: The Golden Age, or from the ending of Four Weddings and a Funeral.
-It also features in Neil Jordan's excellent The End of the Affair, with Ralph Fiennes and Julianne Moore.
+It also features in Neil Jordan's excellent The End Of The Affair, with Ralph Fiennes and Julianne Moore and in Guy Ritchie’s Sherlock Holmes.

 Incidentally, Smithfield was once the site of grisly executions – it was here that the real William Wallace (played by Mel Gibson in Braveheart) was hung, drawn and quartered.